DevEarley/NXNGwSJSaWO/README.md

  Use `switch-to-public-mfe` to point back to dev.

 ```
-nx workspace-generator switch-to-local-mfe <name of the MFE>
+nx run commands:switch-to-local-mfe --name=<name of the submodule> --port=<some port>
 or
-nx workspace-generator switch-to-public-mfe <name of the MFE>
+nx run commands:switch-to-public-mfe --name=<name of the submodule>
 ```

 ## Create an MFE Remote Submodule